Birth Certificate Corrections

 This process only corrects a clerical error regarding a parent's name on a birth certificate.
 This is not the process to change a child's name or to remove/change the named parent on the birth certificate.
 To change a child's name, please see Child Name Changes.
 If the parent listed on the birth certificate is not actually the parent of the child and needs to be removed or changed, please see Filing for Paternity/Custody.

 Gender changes do not require a court order.
-Individuals born in Nevada can change their gender on their birth certificate by completing an Affidavit for Correction of Record and a Supplemental Affidavit through the Nevada Office of Vital Statistics.
-For more information, call Vital Statistics at (775) 684-4242
+Individuals born in Nevada can change their gender on their birth certificate by completing some forms with the Nevada Office of Vital Statistics.
+You can find the forms and information by visiting their site and clicking on the "Gender/Sex Change Informational Packet."
+You can also call Vital Statistics for more information at (775) 684-4242.

 About Birth Certificate Corrections